John of Brienne: Early life

 John was the youngest of the four sons of Count Erard II of Brienne and Agnes of Montfaucon.
 He seemed "exceedingly old ... about 80" to the 14-year-old George Akropolites in 1231; if Akropolites' estimate was correct, John was born around 1150.
-However, no other 13th-century authors described John as an old man.
-His father referred to John's brothers as "children" in 1177 and mentioned the tutor of John's oldest brother, Walter III, in 1184; this suggests that John's brothers were born in the late 1160s.
+However, no other 13th-century authors described him as an old man.
+John's father referred to John's brothers as "children" in 1177 and mentioned the tutor of the oldest brother, Walter, in 1184; this suggests that John's brothers were born in the late 1160s.
 Modern historians agree that John was born after 1168, probably during the 1170s.

-Although his father destined John for a clerical career, according to the late-13th-century Tales of the Minstrel of Reims he "was unwilling".
+John's father destined him for a clerical career, but according to the late-13th-century Tales of the Minstrel of Reims he "was unwilling".
 Instead, the minstrel continued, John fled to his maternal uncle at the Clairvaux Abbey.
 Encouraged by his fellows, he became a knight and earned a reputation in tournaments and fights.
 Although elements of the Tales of the Minstrel of Reims are apparently invented (for instance, John did not have a maternal uncle in Clairvaux), historian Guy Perry wrote that it may have preserved details of John's life.
-A church career was not unusual for youngest sons of 12th-century noblemen in France; however, if his father sent John to a monastery he left before reaching the age of taking monastic vows.
+A church career was not unusual for youngest sons of 12th-century noblemen in France; however, if his father sent him to a monastery he left before reaching the age of taking monastic vows.
 John "clearly developed the physique that was necessary to fight well" in his youth, because the 13th-century sources Akropolites and Salimbene di Adam emphasize his physical strength.